LostHopes/losthopes.github.io/content/posts/tech/Linux experience.md

 Window managers are very efficient if you have configured them for yourself.
 Most of them follows the Unix philosophy (do one thing and do it well) --- manage windows.
-It provides a lot of opportunities for customization, minimal amount of system packages and effiecient setup for developers and regular users.
+It provides a lot of opportunities for customization, minimal amount of system packages, efficient setup for developers and regular users.
 The collection of WM's you can find in [futher reading](#futher-reading-and-resources).

 I have been using [bspwm](https://github.com/baskerville/bspwm) since early 2023.